Reinghord/reinghord/README.md

 ## 💡 About Me

-- 📖 I`m learning Node.js
+- 📖 Currently, I`m learning Node.js, TypeScript
 - 🎮 My hobbies are video games, hiking
 - 💌 You can write to me at nikitakutelmakh@gmail.com
 - 🌈 My dream is that I create a self-sustainable game